Dementia: Healthier lifestyles could prevent it – DW – 08/02/2024

 Dementia is a group of many diseases, but the most common form is Alzheimer's disease.

-It is caused by damaged nerve cells in the brain and leads to confusion and memory loss.
+It is caused by damaged nerve cells in the brain and causes confusion and memory loss.
 People with dementia often cannot control their emotions, and their personalities may change.

 But 45% of our dementia risk is due to 14 environmental risk factors and can therefore be reduced, the Lancet commission on dementia said.